runih/postgresql-client/README.md

 Docker needs to be install!

-It is also recommended to have hava ~/bin in your path
+It is also recommended to have ~/bin in your path

 ```sh
 export PATH=~/bin:$PATH